 Once you get there, you’ll see a summary of your health benefits.
 If you need more information, you can also call your health insurance company.

-To check your Medicare enrollment status, visit Medicare.gov at this link.
+To check your Medicare enrollment status online, visit Medicare.gov at this link.
 Enter your information, then click “continue.”
 You will need your Medicare card for your Medicare number.
 You won’t be able to continue until you’ve answered all the questions.